 Having an online fashion presence has gained traction in recent years, especially amongst young Singaporean designers and entrepreneurs.
 Medium Rare, Love & Bravery and Feist Heist are some Singapore-bred brands that offer affordable yet chic finds for the style-conscious demographic.
 Other high-end retailers such as Actually and Blackmarket offer cult and high-end brands to local tastemakers.

-On February this year, a bigger player has entered the market.
-Zalora, which was founded by 3 entrepreneurs all between the age of 29 and 31, has a team that is estimated to be 300-strong now and has attracted more than 5,000 customers within the first three months of its operations.
+On February 2012, a bigger player has entered the market.
+Zalora, which was founded by 3 entrepreneurs all between the age of 29 and 31, has a team that is estimated to be 1000+-strong now and has attracted more than 5,000 customers within the first three months of its operations.

 The start-up that is contending to be Asia’s next Net-a-Porter and Asos is funded by Rocket Internet GmbH, a German company owned by Samwer brothers and famous for helping innovative start-ups in the Internet industry.

-The retailer currently offers more than 300 local and foreign fashion brands, and the number is set to cross 1,000 brands by the end of this year in a bid to serve net-savvy clients aged 18 to 45.
+The retailer currently offers more than 1000 local and foreign fashion brands and serves net-savvy clients aged 18 to 45.

 “As the online fashion business expands in the region, we anticipate that local job creation and the increasing demand for warehousing space will follow suit,” concluded Mr. Bakhda.